thecodingmachine/docker-images-php/utils/README.blueprint.md

 {{end}}

 Note: we also tag patch releases of PHP versions.
-So you can specify a specific patch release using thecodingmachine/php:**8.4.2**-v5-cli for instance.
+So you can specify a specific patch release using thecodingmachine/php:**{{ $image.php_version }}.1**-v5-cli for instance.
-However, unless you have a **very specific need** (for instance if the latest patch release of PHP introduced regressions), believe you have no valid reason to ask explicitly for 8.4.2 for instance.
+However, unless you have a **very specific need** (for instance if the latest patch release of PHP introduced regressions), believe you have no valid reason to ask explicitly for {{ $image.php_version }}.1 for instance.
-When 8.4.3 is out, you certainly want to upgrade automatically to this patch release since patch releases contain only bugfixes.
+When {{ $image.php_version }}.2 is out, you certainly want to upgrade automatically to this patch release since patch releases contain only bugfixes.
 Also, we automatically rebuild X.Y images every week, but only the latest X.Y.Z patch release gets a rebuild.
 The other patch releases are frozen in time and will contain bugs and security issues.
 So use those with great care.

-[Major].[minor] images are automatically updated when a new patch version of PHP is released, so the PHP 8.4 image will always contain the most up-to-date version of the PHP 8.4.x branch.
+[Major].[minor] images are automatically updated when a new patch version of PHP is released, so the PHP {{ $image.php_version }} image will always contain the most up-to-date version of the PHP {{ $image.php_version }}.x branch.

 ## Usage